hapyl/CFArena/README.md

-# ClassesFight ARENA
+# ClassesFight ᴀʀᴇɴᴀ
-A complete rework of a mini game plugin that is based on a map me and friend build 2~3 years ago.
+A mini game plugin. ~~Probably~~ does not work since database is required.

-# Depends on EternaAPI!
+# Depends on EternaAPI
 Link: https://github.com/hapyl/EternaAPI